kezhaozhang/kezhaozhang.GitHub.io/_posts/2022-06-23-OLS-derivation.md

 This is a simple calculation of linear regression coefficients and their variances using covariance and variance with minimal need for matrix algebra.
+This method can prove the regression anatomy theorem in a straightforward way.